bosskabouter/volatalk/README.md

 Allows users to receive messages through Push notification API of the browser.
 The Push subscription registered in the service worker is saved in user's profile and send out to accepted contacts.
 A contact, trying to send a message while user is offline, will send user's subscription to the Push Server together with a payload.
 The payload is the message encrypted with the public key of the receiver.
 The push server does not know the ID of the receiver so cannot decrypt.
 It just received a URL (subscription endpoint) to resend the encrypted payload to.

-Draw here
+Drawing here

-For the client to unencrypt the message it uses his own peerid as secret key.
-Not so secret, but since the Push Server does not know who is the receiver he cannot decrypt the message.
-The Browser's Push Provider does not know user's peerid so they cannot decypher either.
+The client uses it's own peer ID as secret key to unencrypt any message it receives through push notifications.
+Not so secret, but since the Push Server does not know who is the receiver it cannot decrypt the message.
+The Browser's Push Provider does not know the user's peerid so they cannot decypher either.

-    TODO: encrypt endpoint with a secret shared between the user and the pushserver (possibly using the same connection token for PeerServer authentication).
-Other contacts do not need to know user's endpoint, just give them a cypher which the pushserver knows how to handle.
+    TODO: encrypt user's subscription endpoint with a secret shared only between the user and the pushserver responsible for sending the push request (possibly using the same connection token for PeerServer authentication).
+Other contacts do not need to know the user's endpoint, just give them a cypher which the pushserver knows how to handle.

 #### Invite

 Users can invite others by sharing an invitation.
-The invitation is a URL pointing to the origin from the invitor installed PWA (https://volatalk.org), concatenated with the following parameters;
+This invitate is a URL pointing to the origin of the location where the invitor installed the PWA from (https://volatalk.org), concatenated (?) with the following parameters;

     1. f - The Peer ID of the invitor
     2. k - An additional invitation text
     3. s - The signature based on (1 + 2), signed with invitor's private key

-A signed invitation prevents people from inviting for me, only a user can create a signed invite.
-Others could however resend an invitation the user sent out earlier.
+A signed invitation prevents people from creating invites in name of someone else.
+Only the user can create a signed invite.
+Others can however resend an invitation the user sent out earlier, or try to establish a connection to an otherwise known PeerID.

 The URL can be shown and read with the QR Show/Read functionality.